Website Manager

 Q: What does a team Manager (parent/mom) do?

-A: Team manager are the organization people.
+A: Team managers help with team organization.
 They also are the communication link between the club and their team.
-They handle all tournament arrangement for team, ensure player have submitted picture for player cards, hand out the newsletters and photo packets and organize the snack schedule, end of season party and coaches’ gift and much much more.
+They handle all tournament arrangement for team, ensure players have submitted picture for player cards, hand out the newsletters and photo packets and organize the snack schedule, end of season party and coaches’ gift and much more.

 Q: Why do some matches have 3 referees and others have only one?